-I’ve been wanting to write about clothes for a while, but it’s come to the surface thanks to Friday mornings and Tuesday nights.
+I’ve been wanting to write about clothes for a while, but it’s come to the surface thanks to Tuesday nights.

 For about a year, I have greatly reduced the amount of clothing I purchase – to the tune of only about three pieces each season of new, purchased clothing (including shoes).
 Don’t you dare be a bit impressed because before I went on this clothes-buying sabbatical, I had accumulated a ridiculously large wardrobe.
 Ridiculously.
 Large.
 So I had room to purge.
 But honestly, my purging this week was really just trimming the fat.
 It was mostly the rejects that I stuffed into the bags – old t-shirts, some ragged jeans that don’t fit, boots that have seen better days.
 Some of these items will go on the racks at the Clothing Center.
 And the rest?